You are here

 What should I do if I want to present or to lead a discussion?

 Prepare your presentation or discussion notes before the event.
 Sessions run 40 minutes, including Q&A. On the day of the event, arrive early, and you’ll have one minute to pitch your topic.
-Based on how participants respond, your talk will be added to the schedule.
+Based on how participants respond (if several participants pitch the same topic, your sessions might be consolidated) your talk will be added to the schedule.
 Sessions can take on any format you choose and can be as interactive as you wish.

 If you have slides to show on a digital projector, bring them in on a USB key in PDF or PowerPoint format.
-(Please also keep a backup of your slides somewhere in your email or online.)
+(Please also keep a backup of your slides somewhere online.)